hanbzu/dynasankey/README.md

 # Sankey Diagram Solver

-A CLI tool that solves Sankey flow diagrams using constraint satisfaction.
+A web application and CLI tool that solves Sankey flow diagrams using constraint satisfaction.
 Define your network topology and constraints in YAML, and the solver determines all flow values automatically using node balance equations.

 ## Quick Start